Istanbul Sign - Driving in Turkey

 Sometimes taking a drive means relaxation.
 A drive through the country or a lazy drive with the windows down.
 A time to relax and just breathe.

-For others, it could mean stress and traffic.
-Having to plan an hour to go 11 miles.
+For others, it could mean stress and traffic or having to plan an hour to go 11 miles.
 It could mean headaches and wasted time.

 And yet still for others, it is whatever.
 There isn’t a strong pull to or push away from it.
 It is meaningless.
 It is something one does to get from A to B.

 I have rented a car in Turkey multiple times and each time I learn something new.
-Hopefully, you can learn from my experiences.
+Hopefully, you can learn from my experiences as a resident of Turkey.

-But not all driving in Turkey is like that.
+But not all driving in the country is like that.
 Some driving is quite relaxing or at least it can be when you know these 9 tips below.
-These will help you enjoy your drive through Turkey.

-I don’t recommend a car in the big cities.
-They simply aren’t needed and are more of a hassle than they are worth for such a short stay.
+I don’t recommend renting a car in Istanbul if you’re staying in the city.
+It really isn’t needed and is more of a hassle than it’s worth for such a short stay.

 For road trips or flying to another area and driving around, however, they are completely worth it!